-in Bureue with 600 close friends and political cronies, savoring the sweetest of victories with a black- was investigated by at least five tie dinner at Versailles and a federal and state grand juries as \$15,000 win at the Monte Carlo well as the Internal Revenue Serdice tables.
+in Europe with 600 close friends rising value instead of volume. and political cronies, savoring the tie dinner at Versailles and a federal and state grand juries as \$15,000 win at the Monte Carlo well as the Internal Revenue Serdice tables.